dtai-kg/XSD2SHACL/README.md

 - fixed -> sh:hasValue
 - default -> sh:defaultValue
 - name -> sh:name
+- complexType -> NS
+- simpleType -> PS
+- xs:sequence -> sh:order
+- xs:all
+- xs:union -> sh:or

 ## To Do

+- language
-- Translate ComplexType
+- sh:order
 - Test XSD2ShEx

 ## To be discussed:

-- xs:list
+- xs:list it is not matched with RDF compared with XML
+- xs:sequence, translated ShEx is weird
-- xs:sequence
+- language